-If you have a few days free while you’re in Edinburgh, you can spend it visiting the villages and attractions in Fife.
+If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 Need a Car?